 The final icon, in the shop group, will take you into a page so you can review your previous orders.
 The next two icons will allow you to see pending orders which are either pending approval if your system is running an approval or pending a release.
 Although, a note, not all systems will use approval.

-Now that i have selected all my items lists go ahead and move to the cart to place my orders and for that we will just use the cart icon.
-Here in the shopping cart screen you’ll be able to select you specific customer or department this order requests needs to apply to.
+Now that I have selected all my items lists go ahead and move to the cart to place my orders and for that, we will just use the cart icon.
+Here in the shopping cart screen, you’ll be able to select your specific customer or department this order request needs to apply to.
 You can also select your specific address of their multiple affiliated.
-Sales orders numbers as well as the order date will be automatically filled in for you.
-Here under the general tab you can see each the items that you selected as well as the quantities and potentially your costs as well.
+Sales orders numbers, as well as the order date, will be automatically filled in for you.
+Hereunder the general tab you can see each of the items that you selected as well as the quantities and potentially your costs as well.

 Additional fields, like images, the unit of measure, price, cost, and tax may be available depending on how your admin has configured the shop.
 Once we verify all the items in the order we’re ready to either save or in our case submit.
 In the pending section the approval process, those that have been approved or for shops without approval processes, the order will go directly into the release icon.
 This will have your release status in here as well.
 Where approved has been received and once released the order has been completed and the items issued out.
 Reorders are available by using the previous orders clipboard from here we can go directly into the order details and place a reorder.
 Happy shopping!